WeAreInSpark/AzureDevOpsPowerShellAPI/docs/en-US/New-AadAppRegistrationSecret.md

 # New-AadAppRegistrationSecret

 ## SYNOPSIS
-Creates a secret for the App registration
+This script creates a new certificate or secret for an existing app registration.

 ## SYNTAX